ulloap/deep-learning-challenge/README.md

 The purpose of this project was to create a model for Alphabet Soup in order to predict whether applicants would be successful or not for funding.
 The minimum accuracy score required was 75%

 ## Process
--Data processing
+#Data processing
 * What variable(s) are the target(s) for your model?
-The target variable was the "IS_SUCCESSFUL" from the 'application_df' for both attempts
+-The target variable was the "IS_SUCCESSFUL" from the 'application_df' for both attempts

 * What variable(s) are the features for your model?
 For both attempts, the feature variabless were all the other columns in the 'application_df' except for the "IS_SUCCESSFUL" column